pyecharts/website/en-us/prepare.md

 more Jupyter notebook examples, please refer to [notebook-use-cases](https://github.com/chenjiandongx/pyecharts/blob/master/document/notebook-use-cases.ipynb).
 You could download and run it on your notebook.

 Use Jupyter Notebook to display charts, just call your own instance and be compatible with Python2 and Python3's Jupyter Notebook environment.
 All charts can be displayed normally, and the interactive experience is consistent with the browser.
 It is even no need PPT with this method to display report! !

-### Offline installation instructions for pyecharts

-Please visit faq section for more details